kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - Review and standardize the usage of the concept of readiness and availability to align to K8s API conventions / conditions used in core K8s objects like `Pod`, `Node`, `Deployment`, `ReplicaSet` etc.
-- Transition to K8s API conventions fully aligned conditions types/condition management (and thus deprecation of the Cluster API "custom" guidelines for conditions).
+- Transition to K8s API conventions fully aligned condition types/condition management (and thus deprecation of the Cluster API "custom" guidelines for conditions).

 The last set of changes is a consequence of the above changes, or small improvements to address feedback received over time; changes in this group will be detailed case by case in the following paragraphs, a few examples:

-- Change the semantic of ReadyReplica counters to use Machine's Ready condition instead of Node's Ready condition.
+- Change the semantic of ReadyReplicas counters to use Machine's Ready condition instead of Node's Ready condition.
   (so everywhere Ready is used for a Machine it always means the same thing)
 - Add a new condition monitoring the status of the connectivity to workload clusters (`RemoteConnectionProbe`).